HaochenZ11/VLA-3D/README.md

 | Mentions size | 4,040,448 |
 | **Total** | **~7,698,214** |

 The scene with the most statements is from the HM3D dataset and the scene with the least statements is from the Scannet dataset.
-In total, 447 unique object classes are referred to in the language statements.
+In total, 447 unique object classes are referred to in the language statements and 3.2M+ unique statements (without relation synonyms) exist in the dataset.

 The scripts to generate the language data are found under [language_generator/](language_generator/).